RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 Foot skin problems?
 For best result, paint over the system toenails and remove as much detail as you can from your foot skin that is probably designed for the system avatar's duck feet.

 HUD issues?
 The Extras box contains a HUD debug script.
-Add this to the HUD contentsto allow for a long mouse press to bring up menu with diagnostic and further options.
+Add this to the HUD contents to allow for a long mouse press to bring up menu with diagnostic and further options.

 ============================================================
 RUTHANDROTH COMMUNITY